Haskayne Doctor of Business Administration

 8. If I don’t live in Calgary, can I still take the program?

-During the first two years classes will be held on campus approximately once a month over three days (Friday, Saturday and Sunday).
+During the first two years classes will be held on campus approximately once every other month over three days (Friday, Saturday and Sunday).
 If you would like to receive a schedule of classes, please contact us.

 Beginning in the fall of the second year, the focus will be on the development of your Integrative paper, so no formal classes are scheduled.
 The third year of the program is structured for completing your research.